The Benefits of Hot Glue: Easy Paddle Adjustment

 - DeWalt DW8005 General Purpose Metal Chop Saw Wheel (we use this).

-If you have any questions about paddle assembly please contact us.
+Please contact us if you have any questions about paddle assembly.